 Signs your chimney is becoming blocked

 You should also keep an eye out for nesting material.
 If a bird or small animal has chosen your chimney to nest in, you will start to see evidence of nesting material falling down the chimney.
-If you notice twigs etc coming down the chimney, this is probably an early indication of nesting activity – so don’t ignore it!
+If you notice twigs or other material coming down the chimney, this is probably an early indication of nesting activity – so don’t ignore it.

 Sweep it regularly - according to Peter, to ensure that your chimney doesn’t become blocked by soot or other deposits as a result of burning, “it’s vital that you have the chimney swept at least once a year by a qualified chimney sweep.
 Woodburner flues, especially lined ones, generally need sweeping more frequently, with the fire service recommending that they are swept every three months when in use”.